DEVOTIONALS

 option, doesn’t it?

 How do we know if it is really God’s answer to our prayer?
-My
+The

-only reply to that questions is, “You know when you know”.
+only reply I can think of for that question is, “You know when

-Throughout my life, whenever I have asked Him to guide me
+you know”.
+Throughout my life, whenever I have asked Him to

 Sometimes His answer ‘felt’ delightful and I was ‘all in’ for